BatikRecovery/br_devices/README.md

 # Device Tree for Xiaomi Redmi 5 Plus (vince)

-or building TWRP for Xiaomi Redmi 5 Plus (vince) ONLY
+For building TWRP for Xiaomi Redmi 5 Plus (vince) ONLY

 To compile